jmnoh/abe516final/index.md

 ## Research Backround

 Tillage operation play a crucial role in **seedbed** preaparation and crop yield.
-It affects the many aspects in initial condition for crop growth such as enhancing soil aeration and allowing good seed-to-soil contact which facilitater tbe seed germination and emergence.
+It affects the many aspects in initial condition for crop growth such as enhancing soil aeration and allowing good seed-to-soil contact which facilitater the seed germination and emergence.
 This research is focused on the objective of measuring the seedbed profile with the Lidar sensor to validate it's performance on evaluating seedbed quality.
 It is more a concept of testing, validation and developing a method for seedbad management.

 ## Problem